Marie Stopes: Scientific research

 During the First World War, Stopes was engaged in studies of coal for the British government, which culminated in the writing of "Monograph on the constitution of coal" with R.V.
 Wheeler in 1918.
-The success of Stopes' work on marriage issues and birth control led her to reduce her scholarly work; her last scientific publications were in 1935.
+The success of Stopes's work on marriage issues and birth control led her to reduce her scholarly work; her last scientific publications were in 1935.
 According to W. G. Chaloner (2005), "between 1903 and 1935 she published a series of palaeobotanical papers that placed her among the leading half-dozen British palaeobotanists of her time".
 Stopes made major contributions to knowledge of the earliest angiosperms, the formation of coal balls and the nature of coal macerals.
 The classification scheme and terminology she devised for coal are still being used.
 Stopes also wrote a popular book on palaeobotany, "Ancient Plants" (1910; Blackie, London), in what was called a successful pioneering effort to introduce the subject to non-scientists.